Li Haoyuan

-Li Haoyuan (李昊原 (李昊原, Lǐ Hàoyuán), born 10 April 1989, in Shanxi) is a Chinese former footballer who played as a Midfielder.
+Li Haoyuan (李昊原 (李昊原, Lǐ Hàoyuán), born 10 April 1989) is a Chinese former footballer who played as a Midfielder.

 Haoyuan was born in Taiyuan, Shanxi, China.
 He played for Bayi football school for three years from 2000.
 He later played for the youth teams of Tianjin Hongqiao, Tianjin Teda and NK Zepce.
 As a senior player, he played for NK Zepce, Shenzen FC, Persiwa Wamena on loan and Jiangxi Liansheng.